 7.)
 Learn from Your Brand’s Mistakes

 If you make a mistake and it tarnishes your brand’s reputation, own up to it and learn from it.
 Tell your audience what you’ll do to avoid making the same mistake in the future, change your policies accordingly and implement an online reputation management strategy to begin fixing the damage.
 Failure to do so could be the death of your company.

 8.)
 Understand Your Audience

 When you receive a large amount of criticism, use it to better understand your audience.
 This goes hand-in-hand with learning from your mistakes.
 Don’t get angry that your customers don’t like something, make an honest effort to understand.
 If a large portion of your audience is unhappy about something, the best response is usually to listen, apologize and make it right.
 Paired with effective reputation management, this can remove the previous criticism from public view for good.

 If your attackers are making illegitimate claims, fight back.
 When someone posts false information about you online, enlist the aid of an expert reputation team and a respected legal professional.
 Accepting and ignoring illegal attacks leaves you open to similar attacks in the future.

 10.)
 Delegate Reputation Management

-If you’re in the middle of a reputation crisis, of if you’d like to start being proactive, don’t hesitate to call us at 1-888-591-0930 to set up a free consultation or click here for additional information!
+Did you enjoy our 2018 Online Reputation Management Guide?
+Want to learn more about protecting your reputation?
+If you’re in the middle of a reputation crisis, or if you’d like to start being proactive, don’t hesitate to call us at 844-745-6673 to set up a free consultation or click here for additional information!